 You probably included images when creating a new project.
 The Quality Control step allows you to view these images and their properties, check their quality and consistency, edit them when necessary and define pI and MW markers for automatic pI/MW calibration.
 You can also add, remove or rename images.
 When finished, you can validate those gels you want to take forward for further analysis.

 Most of the functionality in this step is specifically carried out on selected images.
 You can select images by clicking on their thumbnail.
 To select multiple images, hold the Ctrl or Shift keys.

-Note the difference between images and gels: gels are the physical objects for which one or several images have been acquired.
-In the case of DIGE and other multi-stain experiments, two or more images belong to the same gel.
+Note the difference between images and gels: gels (or blots) are the physical objects for which one or several images have been acquired.
+In the case of DIGE, DIBE and other multi-stain experiments, two or more images belong to the same gel (or blot).

 To rename images or gels, click on their name above the thumbnail or in the table.

 By default, the Quality control screen displays the thumbnails for all imported gel images, with below, the Quality control table.
-The table shows various properties of the gel images: Name, image height and width in pixels, bit depth, estimated bit depth, number of gray levels used, minimum and maximum gray levels before and after calibration, the percentage of gray levels used (calculated with respect to estimated bit depth), the percentage of the dynamic range in use (calculated with respect to estimated bit depth), the percentage saturated areas and background clipping detected, as well as the calibration formula and unit.
+The table shows various properties of the gel images: Name, image Height and Width in pixels, Resolution, Bit depth, Estimated bit depth, number of Gray levels used, minimum and maximum gray levels before (Min/Max gray) and after (Min/Max value) calibration, the percentage of gray levels used (Gray levels %, calculated with respect to estimated bit depth), the percentage of the dynamic range in use (Dynamic range %, calculated with respect to estimated bit depth), the percentage saturated areas and background clipping detected (Saturated area % and Background clipping %), as well as the Calibration formula and Calibration unit.